chebfun/chebsite/about/people.md

 + When he was at the University of Manchester, **Yuji Nakatsukasa** worked with Vanni Noferini and Alex Townsend on the fast rootfinding algorithms for Chebfun2.
-  Now he is a visiting researcher at Oxford and developing algorithms for rational approximation.
+  Now he is a visiting researcher at Oxford, developing algorithms for rational approximation.

 + **Vanni Noferini**, a postdoc at the University of Manchester, worked with